Koongal, Queensland: Geography

 The suburb is located on a small section of the Fitzroy River.
 The Rockhampton–Emu Park Road runs through from south-west to south-east.

 Koongal railway station is an abandoned railway station on the former North Rockahampton to Emu Park railway (23.3746°S 150.5529°E).

 History

+In January 1901, Bishop Joseph Higgins opened and dedicated a new Catholic church in Koongal.
+It was known as St Nicholas Catholic Church.
+It was enlarged in 1920 and was demolished in 1958 to make way for a new church building.